 Like most reviews sites, our editorial staff and laboratory testing expenses are partially offset by earning small commissions (at no cost to you) when you purchase something through those links. iMovR, ZipDesk and WorkWhileWalking have mutual ownership interest.
 Learn More

-Just as electric windows quickly replaced crank windows in cars, we expect the same to happen in the world of standing desk converters now.
-In fact it’s really just a rinse-and-repeat of what happened with full sized sit-stand desks over the past few years – where the market share of crank desks has dropped to less than 2% of all sit-stand desks being sold today – inevitable when prices between manual and electric start to equate.
+Just as electric windows quickly replaced crank windows in cars, we expect the same to happen in the world of standing desk converters.
+It’s really just a rinse-and-repeat of what happened with full-sized sit-stand desks over the past few years – where the market share of crank desks has dropped to less than 2% of all sit-stand desks being sold today – inevitable when prices between manual and electric start to equate.

 1. Heavy Weight Capacity